With so many types of penetration testing on offer, it can be difficult to ascertain which assessment meets the needs of your business.

 In a grey box penetration test, also known as a translucent box test, only limited information is shared with the tester.
 Usually this takes the form of login credentials.
 Grey box testing is useful to help understand the level of access a privileged user could gain and the potential damage they could cause.
 Grey box tests strike a balance between depth and efficiency and can be used to simulate either an insider threat or an attack that has breached the network perimeter.

 In most real-world attacks, a persistent adversary will conduct reconnaissance on the target environment, giving them similar knowledge to an insider.
-Grey box testing is often favoured by customers as the best balance between efficiency and authenticity, stripping out potentially time-consuming reconnaissance.
+Grey box testing is often favoured by customers as the best balance between efficiency and authenticity, stripping out the potentially time-consuming reconnaissance phase.

 Choosing the right pen test provider